pragdave/peglibeg/readMe.txt

 11/20/2019 6:47
-	Ints work, comparisons work, expressions work with ints, as long as parans are not around the whole thing, variablereference half works with variables, but not functions, and with math only works when it is last in the equation
+	Working:
+		- Ints
+		- Comparisons
+		- Expressions w/ints and no parans
+		- Variablereference
+			- half works with variables
+			- not functions
+			- math only works when last
+	Fix:
-		- Fix Equations with Parans
+		- Equations with Parans
-		- Fix Equations with variables not last
+		- Equations with variables not last
-		- Fix assignment in general
+		- Assignment in general

+11/21/2019 4:31
+	Working:
+		- Ints
+		- Comparisons
+		- Int math and expressions
+		- variablereference (not function calls)
+		- assignment not to math but single digit
+		- variable declaration without math
+	Fix:
+		- assignment and decl with math
+		- print more than one code statement results Start/Issues:
+		- if/else
+		- block